Joan Rose: 2018 Milliken Award winner

 For breakthroughs that have brought safe drinking water to countless people in the developing world and a commitment to tackling the public-health threats posed by crumbling water infrastructure here at home, Rose has earned the Michigan Environmental Council’s 2018 Helen and William Milliken Distinguished Service Award.

-“I’ve known Joan and respected her work for a long time, and I’m glad we can shine a little light on her major contributions to water quality and public health with this award,” says MEC policy director James Clift.
+“I’ve known Joan and respected her work for a long time, and I’m glad we can shine a little light on her major contributions to water quality and public health with this award,” says Environmental Council policy director James Clift.
 “I have always been impressed with her focus and the ever-present connection between her research and solving real problems confronted by communities today.”

 Down the microscope